 - Occupancy and Related consisting primarily of costs related to leased property including rent, maintenance, real estate taxes, utilities and other related costs.
-Our company headquarters are located in New York, New York, and we maintain additional offices in the U.S. and throughout the world; - Travel and Related consisting of costs for our partners and employees to render services where our clients are located; - · Professional Fees consisting principally of consulting, audit and tax, recruiting and legal services;
+Our company headquarters are located in New York, New York, and we maintain additional offices in the U.S. and throughout the world; - Travel and Related consisting of costs for our partners and employees to render services where our clients are located; - Professional Fees consisting principally of consulting, audit and tax, recruiting and legal services;

-- · Communications and Information Services consisting primarily of costs for our technology infrastructure, telecommunications costs and fees paid for access to external market data; - Depreciation and Amortization depreciation and amortization on our furniture, fixtures and equipment and intangible assets; and - · Other Expenses consisting principally of research, bad debt, regulatory fees and insurance.
+- Communications and Information Services consisting primarily of costs for our technology infrastructure and telecommunications costs; - Depreciation and Amortization depreciation and amortization on our furniture, fixtures and equipment and intangible assets; and - Other Expenses consisting principally of research, bad debt, regulatory fees, insurance, fees paid for access to external market data, the Caspersen-related charge and transaction-related payable to Blackstone.

-Income Taxes - The Company is a corporation subject to U.S. federal, state and local income taxes in jurisdictions where it does business.
+Income Taxes - PJT Partners Inc. is a corporation subject to U.S. federal, state and local income taxes in jurisdictions where it does business.
 The Company's businesses generally operate as partnerships for U.S. federal and state purposes and as corporate entities in non-U.S. jurisdictions.
 In the U.S. federal and state jurisdictions, taxes related to income earned by these entities generally represent obligations of the individual members and partners.
 Prior to October 1, 2015, these taxes were not reflected in the Company's condensed consolidated and combined financial statements.

-The operating entities have generally been subject to New York City Unincorporated Business Tax ("UBT") and to entity-level income taxes imposed by non-U.S. jurisdictions, as applicable.
+The operating entities have generally been subject to New York City UBT and to entity-level income taxes imposed by non-U.S. jurisdictions, as applicable.
 These taxes have been reflected in the Company's condensed consolidated and combined financial statements.